aewindle110/DroneWQ/paper.md

 <br/>
 Figure 1.
 Example of an individual drone image (green band) with different radiometric values: (A) R<sub>UAS</sub>, (B) R<sub>UAS</sub> with initial sun glint masking and (C–F) remote sensing reflectance (R<sub>rs</sub>) using various methods to remove surface reflected light: (C) ⍴ look-up table (LUT) from HydroLight simulations, (D) Dark pixel assumption with NIR = 0, (E) Dark pixel assumption with NIR > 0, (F) Deglingting methods following [@hedley_harborne_mumby_2005].
 Figure taken from [@windle_silsbe_2021].

+In `DroneWQ`, we provide the following methods to calculate R<sub>rs</sub>:

 `blackpixel_method()`
 <br/>
 One method to remove L<sub>SR</sub> relies on the so-called black pixel assumption that assumes L<sub>W</sub> in the near infrared (NIR) is negligible due to strong absorption of water.
 Where this assumption holds, at-sensor radiance measured in the NIR is solely L<sub>SR</sub> and allows ⍴ to be calculated if L<sub>sky</sub> is known.
 Studies have used this assumption to estimate and remove L<sub>SR</sub>; however, the assumption tends to fail in more turbid waters where high concentrations of particles enhance backscattering and L<sub>W</sub> in the NIR [@siegel_wang_maritorena_robinson_2000]. *Therefore, this method should only be used in waters whose optical propeties are dominated and co-vary with phytoplankton (e.g. Case 1, open ocean waters).*

 `mobley_rho_method()`
 <br/>
 Tabulated ρ values have been derived from numerical simulations with modelled sea surfaces, Cox and Munk wave states (wind), and viewing geometries [@mobley_1999].
 Mobley (1999) provides the recommendation of collecting radiance measurements at viewing directions of θ = 40° from nadir and ɸ = 135° from the sun to minimize the effects of sun glint and nonuniform sky radiance with a ⍴ value of 0.028 for wind speeds less than 5 m/s.
-These suggested viewing geometries and ⍴ value have been used to estimate and remove L<sub>SR</sub> in many remote sensing studies. *This method should only be used if using a drone sensor that is angled 30-40° from nadir and if wind speed is less than 5 m/s.*
+These suggested viewing geometries and ⍴ value have been used to estimate and remove L<sub>SR</sub> in many remote sensing studies. *This method should only be used if using a drone sensor that is angled 30-40° from nadir throughout the flight and if wind speed is less than 5 m/s.*

 `hedley_method()`
 <br/>